WokLibCodeClub/OnlineCodeclub/bounce_mania.md

 ## Bounce Mania for Scratch

-We use Scratch to create a agme in which the player will watch the screen gradually fill with colourful ball sprites that get gradually larger.
+We use Scratch to create a game in which the player will watch the screen gradually fill with colourful ball sprites that get gradually larger.
 A quick hand will be needed to move the mouse away from the balls as they float around the screen, otherwise it's Game Over!.

 The project is split over two sessions.